 The food scene on Bleecker Street has an incredibly rich history.
 In the late 1800s, there were just a couple of thousand Italians in all of New York City.
 By the early 1900s, over half the people living in Greenwich Village were Italians.

 Restaurants, cafes, bakeries, and butcher shops owned by Italians opened around Greenwich Village and dominated most of Bleecker Street.

 Much of this influence is still felt today.
 Johns Pizza was established in 1929 and Ottomanelli and Sons Butcher Shop opened in 1900.
-As a first-generation Italian, this a block that feels like home!
+As a first-generation Italian, this is a block that feels like home!